Venus In Sagittarius Will Make You Feel Rich...& Reckless

-On your mark, get set, go!
+On your marks, get set, go!
 The next several weeks are going to be super exciting and thrilling.
-Venus enters Sagittarius on October 17 (staying in the fire sign until November 11), giving us rizz and bringing exuberance to our lives.
+Venus enters Sagittarius on 17th October (staying in the fire sign until 11th November), giving us rizz and bringing exuberance to our lives.
 This is a time full of chance, truth and inspiration in both romance and money matters.

 Venus in Sagittarius is a daredevil when it comes to making investments.
 Always looking on the bright side of situations, Venus in Sagittarius is often too optimistic about financial planning.
 Positivity can backfire and they may not know when to stop betting against the house.
 Venus in Sagittarius must set a limit and boundary regarding how much they want to lose, because they often gamble.